WPArtisan/wp-native-articles/README.txt

 **Content Parsing**

-A large part of the complexity of integrating Instant Articles is the rigorous content structure imposed.
+A large part of the complexity of integrating Facebook Instant Articles is the rigorous content structure imposed.
 Due to the WYSIWYG editor and the plethora of plugins and themes available, WordPress content tends to be rather unstructured.
 Most of the current Facebook Instant Article plugins don't really take account of this and either produce invalid content or strip parts out.
 This plugin is a concentrated effort